joergmlpts/arlo-camera-monitor/README.md

 ![GUI](/images/gui.png)

-A left-click on a camera images updates it with a snapshot; a right-click shows a live video stream.
+A left-click on a camera image updates it with a snapshot; a right-click shows a live video stream.
 The video stream stops when either the left or the right mouse button is clicked.